 Upon completion of this program, the student will be able to:

-- Identify the various types of public agencies: their administrative structures, lines of authority, roles and accountability.
+- identify the various types of public agencies: their administrative structures, lines of authority, roles and accountability.

--Ddefine the various levels, roles and concepts of public management and develop an understanding of how government works.
+- define the various levels, roles and concepts of public management and develop an understanding of how government works.

-- Describe the political, intergovernmental and environmental impacts facing public managers.
+- describe the political, intergovernmental and environmental impacts facing public managers.

--Ddistinguish the various federal, state and local fiscal planning cycles and their implications for policy making and program evaluation.
+- distinguish the various federal, state and local fiscal planning cycles and their implications for policy making and program evaluation.

-- Review the development and management of government budgets, including budget formats, budget cycles, budget processes, operating budgets, analysis of revenue and expenditures, and related expenditure controls, cash management and accounting.
+- review the development and management of government budgets, including budget formats, budget cycles, budget processes, operating budgets, analysis of revenue and expenditures, and related expenditure controls, cash management and accounting.

 President to Retire